#1 Home Improvement Retailer

 Which planting zone am I in?

-If the soil is pliable and warm, consider planting your fruit, veggie, or flower seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your flower, fruit, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed packet for how and when to sow seeds.

-Follow the directions on your seed envelope.
+Follow the instructions on your seed envelope.
 It'll tell you when to start them indoors and when to direct sow.
 Generally, you'll add three to five seeds per planting hole, then press them into the soil as directed.
-Mark where you planted them with a toothpick, twig, or flag so you don't mistake them for weeds later.
+Mark where you buried the seeds with a wooden craft stick, flag, or twig so you don't confuse them with weeds later.

 How do I plant a transplant or baby plant?